vmware-archive/kube-prod-runtime/docs/components.md

 ### Implementation

 BKPR uses Prometheus as [packaged by Bitnami](https://hub.docker.com/r/bitnami/prometheus/).
-It is implemented as a [Kubernetes StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with just 1 pod named `prometheus-0`.

-under the `kubeprod` namespace.
+It is implemented as a [Kubernetes StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with just 1 pod named `prometheus-0` under the `kubeprod` namespace.

-There are two containers running inside this pod:

-* `prometheus`, which implements Prometheus, and runs as UID `1001`.
-* `configmap-reload`, a sidecar container that will instruct Prometheus to reload its configuration if it has been updated.
-See the section named Configuration reloading below.
+Prometheus scrapes several elements for relevant data which is stored as metrics in timeseries and can be queried using [Prometheus query language](https://prometheus.io/docs/prometheus/latest/querying/basics/) from the Prometheus console which is is externally accessible at `https://prometheus.${dns-zone}`, where `${dns-zone}` is the literal for the DNS zone specified when BKPR was installed.

+#### Scraping

+Among the elements scraped by our default Prometheus configuration:

+* API servers
+* Nodes
+* Ingress and Service resources, which are probed using Prometheus Blackbox exporter
+* Pods

+#### Kubernetes annotations

+The following Kubernetes annotations on pods allow a fine control of the scraping process:

+* `prometheus.io/scrape`: whether to include the pod or not in the scraping process
+* `prometheus.io/path`: required if the metrics path is not `/metrics`
+* `prometheus.io/port`: required if the pod must be scraped on the indicated port instead of the pod’s declared ports

+#### Synthetic Labels

+Our default configuration adds two synthetic labels to help with querying data:

+* `kubernetes_namespace` is the Kubernetes namespace of the pod the metric comes from.
+This label can be used to distinguish between the same component running in two separate namespaces.
+* `kubernetes_pod_name` is the name of the pod the metric comes from.
+This label can be used to distinguish between metrics from different pods of the same Deployment or DaemonSet.

 ### Configuration